sunomura/commercialization-public/customize/desktop/wsim/windows-image-files-and-catalog-files-overview.md

 # Windows Image Files and Catalog Files Overview

-Windows® System Image Manager (Windows SIM) uses Windows image **(.wim)** files and catalog **(.clg)** files to display the available components and packages that can be added to an answer file (**Unattend.xml**).
+Windows System Image Manager (Windows SIM) uses Windows image **(.wim)** files and catalog **(.clg)** files to display the available components and packages that can be added to an answer file (**Unattend.xml**).
 Windows images and catalog files contain configurable settings that you can modify after the component or package is added to an answer file.

-We recommend that you use the 32-bit version of Windows SIM when you create your catalog files.
-The following table shows the architectures of Windows SIM and the supported Windows image architectures.
+## <a href="" id="supported_architectures"></a> Supported architectures

+Windows SIM can create catalog files for Windows images of the following architecture types

 <table>
 <colgroup>